lukecoffman/personal-website/src/site/notes/Independent Learning/QIT/Introduction to Quantum Information Theory.md

 > [!danger] Disclaimer
 > I am human, which means there will be errors, inconsistencies, and somethings that are just wrong.

-%I want to write this in such a way that it could actually be used as course notes for an undergraduate QIT course%
 # Basics of Quantum Mechanics

 - Introduce notation and intuition according to classical probability theory